 Focused specifically on marketing, Kikolani offers tips and strategies for bloggers who want to grow their presence and attract more readers.
 Here you’ll find information on brand development, social media, customer retention, and other useful tips that you can put to good use as a blogger.
 (If you're just getting started, though, we'd recommend this course.)

 Dave Chesson is — in his own words — a “digital marketing nut.”
 His blog has all the information you could ever need about Kindle book publishing, how to write to market, increasing your rankings on Amazon, and lots more practical tips and advice.

 Storiad is a marketing platform that helps authors and publishers sell books.
-Go here for essential information on writing software, databases, tools, and budgeting to help you run your own publishing campaign from start to finish.
+Go here for essential information on writing apps, databases, tools, and budgeting to help you run your own publishing campaign from start to finish.

 43. The Write Life